 Mariella, a junior in high school in San Francisco, said that if her grades have been slipping, her parents take her phone at night to minimize her distraction.
 But she says they don’t search the phone.
 “They don’t look at it because they understand the privacy aspect of it,” she said.
 “But with a lot of my friends, if their phone is getting taken away that means it’s also getting searched.”
 When asked how her friends respond to these searches, she said they feel as if their parents think they’re “untrustworthy,” and in turn, they don’t trust their parents.

 How much is too much?

 Still, many parents can’t help wondering if all the time kids spend online is detracting from other important kinds of development.
 Every single week, Dr. Peters says, she sees children who are in a conflict with their parents over how they’re using media devices.
 As she points out, media cannot teach your child all the important aspects of face-to-face communication, like social cues or body language.
-She even had one teenage client who was so reliant on his phone that he wanted to text her during a therapy session instead of speaking to her directly.
+She even had one teenage client who was so reliant on their phone that they wanted to text them during a therapy session instead of speaking to her directly.

 Many experts recommend that parents give kids a reality check by setting limits on phone usage that the whole family follows.
 For example, families can set dinner aside as a time when everyone puts down their phones and checks in with each other.
 For families who are on the go, car rides are another good time to unplug and have a conversation.

 To help teens learn self-regulation skills, Dr. Steiner-Adair suggests using technology to tame technology.
 “Applications like Rescue Time and Freedom are a great resource for limiting their distractions online,” she says.
 These applications monitor Internet usage and can be set to block distracting sites after a set amount of time.
 Such tools are particularly good for kids who find themselves too distracted or overwhelmed by social media when they’re doing homework or before bed.